 A bad installation can create a domino effect, putting stress on components and causing them to wear out prematurely.
 On the other hand, even a perfectly installed system will eventually experience mechanical failures as parts age.
 Pinpointing the root cause requires a close look at the symptoms, the system’s age, and its repair history.
 Let’s break down the signs for each so you can better understand what’s happening with your AC.

-Signs of a Bad Installation
+Red Flags of a Poor AC Installation

 A poor installation can cause problems from day one, but sometimes the issues take months or even years to become obvious.
 Water leaks, electrical issues, and poor performance are common signs that your AC might be installed incorrectly.
 For example, if you notice water pooling around your indoor unit, it could be due to an improperly installed drain line.
 Frequent circuit breaker trips might point to faulty wiring that wasn’t checked during setup.